What is a Validation Engineer and How Can You Become One?

 Equipment Qualification/Validation

-Equipment validation, also referred to as equipment qualification, is one part of a larger validation process.
-It involves the regulated and documented act of proving that a mechanical, piping, software system, or subsystem is installed correctly, operates as required, and performs as expected under load.
+Equipment validation, also referred to as equipment qualification confirms and documents that a mechanical, piping, software system, or subsystem is installed correctly, operates as required, and performs as expected under load.
 Qualification is normally used for:

 Qualification makes sure that a facility and its equipment function as required so that it can be approved by the regulatory agencies.
 It uses IQ OQ and PQ or Installation Qualification, Operational Qualification, and Performance Qualification.
 These steps are collated in an Equipment Qualification Protocol which is a written plan that states how qualification will be conducted including test parameters, product characteristics, production equipment, and decision points on what constitutes an acceptable result.